-Yes, there is a difference between the daylily and lily plants.
+Did you know there is a difference between the daylily and lily plants?
 In this post, I share why it is important to know the difference between these two amazing perennial plants with captivating blooms.
 Check out the images and more on Daylily Versus Lily.

 Daylily Versus Lily

-One of the first plants I moved into my first garden was the beautiful orange lilies that grew along the ditches out near my sister-in-law’s home.
+One of the first plants in my garden is the beautiful orange lilies that grew along the ditches out near my sister-in-law’s home.
 We moved clumps of those daylilies (hemerocallis) in the heat of summer.
-Those plants popped right up after the first watering to my surprise.
-As I started to add more to my home garden I discovered Lillium lilies.
+Much to my surprise, with a little watering they pop right back up as if they never moved!
+Shortly after this I found the Lillium lilies.
 Today I’m sharing what lilies (Lillium) and daylilies (Hemerocallis) are and why it matters to know what you are adding to your garden.

 Why Does It Matter?
 I’m the first one to admit I forgot the name of a plant and don’t EVEN ask me the scientific name for most species that I grow.
 Knowing the difference between a lily and daylily is important because of the way each species grows.
 The daylily is very durable and can take traffic or what I like to call a beating.
 The Lily is delicate and if you break the stem you have to wait until next year for a bloom.

 Daylilies grow in clumps and many bloom most of the summer into hard frost.
-If the plant gets ‘ragged’ after blooming I cut it back to about 1″ from the mulch and it grows back green leaves in a few weeks looking just like new.
+When the plants leaves gets rough looking after blooming I cut it back to about 1″ from the mulch and it grows back green leaves in a few weeks looking just like new.
 I LOVE daylily plants mostly because they grow from tuberous roots that are easy to divide.
-Most of my wood-line is filled with extra cuttings of the daylilies that needed to be divided into my main gardens.
+Most of my wood-line is where you will find the extra cuttings of the daylilies that have been divided in my main gardens.
 In the photo above is the ditch lily or (burst of orange) and the roots of a Happy Returns (reblooming) daylily.